Your session has timed out

 Engineering Graduate - Mechanical Engineering - Automotive Industry

-Lead with your main professional title or degree, add other relevant core competencies that you have and add an industry.
+Lead with your main professional title or degree, then add other relevant core competencies that you have and an industry.

 Also, being more specific allows your profile to turn up in more search results, making your profile visible to more recruiters.
 And more is a good thing.